 iOS, Android, and desktop; free or Premium for $17.99

 You can think of HipCamp as AirBnB for campers and RVers.
-It’s website-only (sorry, no app) that lets you reserve specialized camping or parking opportunities on private property.
+The website and app let you reserve specialized camping or parking opportunities on private property.

-For example, for $10/night you can park your RV at this Arizona camp, which features a distillery tour and craft distillery tasting, a patio and restored train car, and opportunities to hike or ride horses nearby.
+For example, for $15/night you can park your RV at this Arizona camp, which features a distillery tour and craft distillery tasting, a patio and restored train car, and opportunities to hike or ride horses nearby.

 You can read reviewers from other users, and the listings let you know if there are RV hookups or any special RV-related amenities.
-The reservations are managed through the website, and you can search for categories like “Pet-Friendly” or “Under $50/night.”
+The reservations are managed through the website, and you can filter by categories like “Pets-Allowed” or “Under $50/night.”